ruffin--/PerlRunner/readme.md

 1. Tabbed edit window so you can have lots of Perl files open.
 2. The ability to add parameters to your `perl` call, like `-l`.
 3. Stuff it should do.
-Create and save a new file.
-Remember last window size.
-Remember splitter bar position.
-Remember last active dir.
-Your cursor position.
-Your birthday.
+    * Create and save a new file.
+    * Close tabs.
+    * Remember last window size.
+    * Remember splitter bar position.
+    * Remember last active dir.
+    * ... your cursor position.
+    * ... your birthday.
 4. Syntax highlighting (don't hold your breath, but [this project could have potential](https://github.com/PavelTorgashov/FastColoredTextBox) if it's a drop-in replacement, though I'd have to write a Perl syntax parser for it).
 5. Line numbers.
 6. And if I really get mired in Perl, **DEBUG MODE** (more audio effects).